EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test Steps:
 For each mitigation methods:
 1. Design a test case to check the implementation correctness of the mitigation method;
-2. Design a test case to attck the system from an attacker's perspective and verify the effectiveness of the mitigation method.
+2. Design a test case to attack the system from an attacker's perspective and verify the effectiveness of the mitigation method.

 ## References
 1. https://gdpr-info.eu/